jr-marquez/ksqldbWorkshop/labs/ksqldb_operations.md

 # old
 docker exec -it workshop-ksqldb-cli ksql http://ksqldb-server:8088
 ```
 Now, we run two real ksqldb cluster.
+Again this is the recommended way to on-boarding your use case on a dedicated ksqdb cluster.
+One use case per ksqldb cluster.

 Please have a look [how to scale](https://docs.ksqldb.io/en/latest/operate-and-deploy/capacity-planning/#scaling-ksqldb)

 End lab8